 Another note; I used an old tupperware dish to mix the paint with water.

-To sum up my method for painting these cushions:
+Summary of my method for painting our outdoor cushions:

 - Lightly wet cushions